 Out Last Day in New York and we had planned to mainly get around and check out free attractions such as the library, Grand Central Terminal, Central Park and cram in a bit of shopping before jumping back on the Subway to JFK after a Good Dinner.

-First order of the day was to pack our bags and bid farewell to our home of the last few days.
+The first order of the day was to pack our bags and bid farewell to our home for the last few days.
 We then Checked out, which took no time at all.
-Everything in order and no hidden charges and we dropped our bags with the concierge for the day.
+Everything was in order and no hidden charges and we dropped our bags with the concierge for the day.
 All in all, despite the horror reviews we had loved our stay at the Manhattan at Times Square.
 Just try to ensure you are in the Executive Rooms

 We had a little shopping we needed to do so took the morning to check out some of the area’s shops.
 Even despite the terrible Exchange rate at the minute, it’s still cheaper to shop in most places than it is in the UK and there are lots of brands and items that are simply not available in the UK, or so I am told.
 I can’t say I keep up with all the latest Celebrity fashions and brands but Kate, Working in a retail store certainly does.